 Update all apps with MacKeeper

-If you want to update not only Safari but all your apps, use MacKeeper.
+If you want to update not only browser but all your apps, use MacKeeper.
 This intuitive Mac security and optimization tool allows you to update all your apps in just one click.

 How to keep your apps up to date with MacKeeper:

 That’s it.
-With a single click, you can take care of Safari and any other apps that need updating.
+With a single click, you can take care of any apps that need updating.

 FAQ

-At the time of writing, the latest version of the Safari browser for Mac is 14.0.3.
+At the time of writing, the latest version of the browser for Mac is 16.3.
+If you need our reminder on how to check the current version of your Safari browser, here it is:

 - Open Safari

-- In the Safari menu at the top of your screen, click About Safari
+- In the menu at the top of your screen, click About Safari

-- In the window that opens, check the Safari version
+- In the window that opens, check the browser's version.

-How to fix App Store preferences and update Safari:
+Repetition won’t hurt anyone.
+Thus, we’ll tell you how to fix App Store preferences and update Safari once again:

 - In Finder, click Go and select Go to Folder